JoaquinFontaana/ChessGame/README.md

 ## Installation

 This game does not require any installation.
-It is hosted on a web server and can be played directly from your browser.
+It is hosted on a web server and can be played directly from your browser [PLAY](https://fontaana.github.io/ChessGame/).

 ## How to Play